 At Healthfirst, we are committed to helping providers accurately document and code their patients' health records.
-This tip sheet is intended to assist providers and coding staff with the documentation and ICD-10-CM selection on services submitted to Healthfirst specifically for colorectal and bladder cancer.
+This tip sheet is intended to assist providers and coding staff with the documentation and ICD-10-CM selection, along with the Centers for Medicare & Medicaid Services (CMS) Hierarchical Condition Category (HCC) Version 28 Model Updates, on services submitted to Healthfirst-specifically for colorectal and bladder cancer.
 It provides information from industry sources about proper coding practice.
 However, this document does not represent or guarantee that Healthfirst will cover and/or pay for services outlined.
 Coverage decisions are based on the terms of the applicable evidence of coverage and the provider's participation agreement.
 This includes the determination of any amounts that Healthfirst or the member owes the provider.

+ICD-10 Codes and Descriptions

-C18 - Malignant Neoplasm of Colon (HCC 11)
+C18 Malignant Neoplasm of Colon

-C20 - Malignant Neoplasm of Rectum (HCC 11)
+C20 Malignant Neoplasm of Rectum

-C67 - Malignant Neoplasm of Bladder (HCC 11)
+C67 Malignant Neoplasm of Bladder